jorgeyza/google-sheets-store/README.md

 ![web app preview](./google-sheets-store.png)

-Web app where you can select the desired products and when proceeding to the checkout, you will be redirected to a WhatsApp profile.
+A web app where you can select the desired products and when proceeding to the checkout, you will be redirected to a WhatsApp profile.

 I am using Google Sheets as the database, so every product that is registered there will appear on the frontend.